energyhack-space/EHS-hackathon-23/bess-game/README.md

 ## :sparkles: Excel Inputs ##

 :heavy_check_mark: <strong>h:</strong> There is electrical load information about 33 busbars.
 It also contains information on which bus is the feeder and the feeder's feeding capacity.\
-:heavy_check_mark: l: This input shows between which two bars the lines are located and includes the power flow capacities in the lines.\
+:heavy_check_mark: <strong>l:</strong> This input shows between which two bars the lines are located and includes the power flow capacities in the lines.\
-:heavy_check_mark: powercurves: It shows the electricity consumption of load types for 1 day (15 minutes - 96 periods).
+:heavy_check_mark: <strong>powercurves:</strong> It shows the electricity consumption of load types for 1 day (15 minutes - 96 periods).

 ## :rocket: Packages ##